Sony A5100 vs A7R II

 Body comparison: Sony A5100 vs A7R II

 The physical size and weight of the Sony A5100 and the Sony A7R II are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A5100 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R II is considerably larger (76 percent) than the Sony A5100.
 Moreover, the A7R II is substantially heavier (121 percent) than the A5100.
 It is noteworthy in this context that the A7R II is splash and dust-proof, while the A5100 does not feature any corresponding weather-sealing.